 How Often Should You Wash Your Jeans?
 Experts Weigh In

-While some articles of clothing (say, underwear and workout clothes) obviously need a good wash after one use, other items are a little less clear.
-That being said, when it comes to cleaning, denim is probably the attire with the most conflicting information.
-Most of us love a good pair of jeans, but we can never seem to agree as to how often you should—or shouldn’t—wash them.
+Some articles of clothing obviously need a good wash after one use (say, underwear and workout clothes), but others not so much.
+Not surprisingly, denim jeans are probably at the top of the laundry schedule debate.
+Most of us love a good pair of jeans, but we can never seem to agree as to how often you should—or shouldn't—wash them.

-If you talk to serious denim aficionados, they tell you never to wash your blue jeans, which seems like, er, questionable advice.
-But it’s understandable why we want to prolong our denim washes: It’s better for the environment, keeps jeans looking newer for longer, and perhaps most significantly, it reduces the amount of laundry (which is a luxury for those without a washer-and-dryer setup in-house).
+Serious denim aficionados will tell you to never wash your blue jeans, which may seem like questionable advice.
+But on a few levels it makes sense to at least spread out your denim washes: It's better for the environment, keeps jeans looking newer longer, and perhaps most significantly, saves time and money on laundry (especially if you don't have a washer-and-dryer setup at home).

 So, is it true that like fine wine, jeans improve with age?
 And if so, how often do you really need to wash them?
 We spoke with cleaning connoisseurs, laundry experts, and fashion stylists to get the lowdown on denim care.
-Read on to hear each expert's advice.
+Read on for their expert advice.

 The Bottom Line

-Yuck factor aside, microbiologists say not washing your denim doesn’t pose any health risks.
-In fact, a study done by the University of Alberta proved that even after wearing jeans for 15 months straight without washing (yes, 15!), the bacteria count was surprisingly low (mostly normal skin flora with no E. coli or other bacteria from fecal matter).
+Personal preference aside, microbiologists say that not washing your denim doesn't pose any health risks.
+In fact, a study done by the University of Alberta showed that even after wearing jeans for 15 months straight without washing (yes, 15!), the bacteria count was surprisingly low (mostly normal skin flora with no E. coli or other bacteria in evidence).

 As for freezing jeans to clean them, Whiting says this is an old wives' tale.
 However, while storing your jeans in the freezer won't actually get them cold enough to kill bacteria, it will freshen them up a bit (and feel great on a hotter day).

 When you do eventually wash your jeans, pay attention to that care tag!
-The fabric content of the denim determines how the jeans have to be washed.
-According to Boyd, it's always a good practice to turn your jeans inside out and wash in cold water with a high-quality detergent.
-Consider The Laundress Denim Wash ($19; amazon.com), which is formulated with fabric conditioner and color-guard technology to prevent fading and stiffness.
-For new jeans, dye transfer and bleeding can occur, so Boyd recommends pre-soaking your denim in a bath of cool water and scented vinegar before washing—in addition to washing separately to prevent dye transfer and bleeding; it's best to wash them separately, too.
+Fabric content determines how the jeans have to be washed.
+Boyd recommends turning them inside out and washing them in cold water with a high-quality detergent.
+Consider The Laundress Denim Wash ($19; amazon.com), which is formulated with a fabric conditioner and color-guard technology to prevent fading and stiffness.
+New jeans?
+Pre-soak them in a bath of cool water and scented vinegar before washing to prevent dye transfer and bleeding; it's best to wash them separately, too.